 Made in Florida: Osceola County’s Role in the Semiconductor Revolution

 Right here in Osceola County, we’re not just keeping up with the future—we’re creating it.
-NeoCity is a hub for semiconductor innovation, where scientists and engineers are developing the semiconductor technology that will shape tomorrow.
-These advancements are putting Osceola County on the map, creating new jobs, and driving economic growth in our community.
-The work being done here is not only crucial for the global tech industry but also places Osceola County at the forefront of technological progress.
+NeoCity is a hub for semiconductor innovation, where scientists and engineers are bringing forth semiconductor fabrication and advanced packaging solutions that will shape tomorrow.